Evaan2001/Peer-To-Peer-Chat/README.md

 Here's what you'll find –
 </p>

 1. *p2pchat* – This is the final executable – the final compiled program – that you can conveniently run from your terminal.
-If you want to make changes and compile everything by yourself, I've also uploaded the source code files that are described below.
+If you see permission errors, just recompile the code by running `make all`.
+This will create a new `p2pchat` executable and can run this.
-2. *p2pchat.c* –
+2. *p2pchat.c* – contains uses of all of the user interface functions such as connecting to servers, sending/receiving messages, etc.
-3. *ui.c* –
+3. *ui.c* – The functions that build and update our user interface are declared in ui.c.
-4. *ui.h* –
+4. *ui.h* – Header file for ui.c.
 5. *socket.h* –
-6. *message.c* –
+6. *message.c* – functions that facilitate message exchange between client and server by reading and sending messages with a prefixed length, ensuring agreement on message format.
-7. *message.h* –
+7. *message.h* – header for message.c
-8. *linked_list.c* –
+8. *linked_list.c* – My implementation of a linked-list.
 9. *Makefile* –